1844 Costa Rican Head of State election

-Head of State elections were held in Costa Rica in 1844.
-They were the first in which direct suffrage was used to elect the Head of State, in accordance with the provisions of the Constitution of 9 April 1844.
-Direct election was abolished by the next election, with presidential elections returning to indirect suffrage until 1913.
+Head of State elections were held in Costa Rica between 1 and 4 June 1844 to elect a Head of State for a four-year term.
+They were the first—and only—head of state election in the country's history to be conducted by direct popular vote, as provided for by the Constitution of 9 April 1844.
+The system was abandoned before the following election under the 1847 Constitution, with Costa Rica returning to indirect presidential elections until 1913.

+Vice Head of State Francisco María Oreamuno Bonilla won the election with 67.2% of the vote, defeating the provisional Head of State José María Alfaro Zamora and several other candidates.
+On 15 November 1844, the legislative chambers formally declared Oreamuno elected for the 1844–1848 term, and he assumed office on 29 November.

 The candidacy of Oreamuno triumphed unanimously at the polling stations of Bagaces, Boruca, West Cartago, South Cartago, Cot, Guanacaste, La Union, Orosí, Paraiso, Quircot, San Pablo de Heredia, Santa Cruz, Térraba, Tobosi and Tucurrique, and won comfortable victories in Cartago center, Curridabat, Desamparados, Heredia center, San José north and San José south.
 Alfaro won at the polls of West Alajuela, East Alajuela, Atenas, Barva, Cañas, Esparza and Puntarenas, Nicoya and San Juan del Murciélago.
 Mora triumphed in Escazú and Pacaca, and Blanco in Aserrí.
 None of the other candidates won in any polling area.

-On 15 November 1844 the legislative chambers declared Francisco María Oreamuno Bonilla elected as Head of State for the 1844–1848 period.
-Oreamuno took possession on 29 November.